 EXPECTED DATE OF LEGALIZATION

-California introduced a new online poker bill, AB 2863, on February 19, 2016.
+California introduced an online poker bill, AB 2863, on February 19, 2016.
 It had a hearing last year on April 27th and passed the Assembly Governmental Organization Committee by a 18-0 vote.
 Legislators made some additions and revisions to the bill before the hearing to please the racetrack industry, which they were successful in doing so.
 The bill passed the Assembly Appropriations Committee on June 22, 2016, and it moved to the full Assembly for consideration but was shelved.

 Senator Bruce Tarr introduced a bill, SD.
 618, in late January to legalize online gambling in Massachusetts.
 It’s only two pages so more details will need to be filled in, but it’s a start.
 The state has also created a panel to study internet gaming, and those results are expected to be completed before August of this year.

 On March 14th, West Virginia filed a bill (HB 3067) which would allow for state licensed online poker and casino games.
 In Hawaii, Senator Will Espero introduced a bill (SB 677) on January 20th to legalize internet poker.
 A Senate Committee in Washington met on January 18th to discuss the possibilities of passing and regulating poker online.
 New Hampshire introduced HB 562, a bill allowing online gambling in the state, on January 25th.